jessepav/lacygoill-wiki-backup/awk/sed.md

 ### How?

-By writing a backslash anywhere in the replacement field:
+By prefixing the newline with a backslash to suppress its special meaning.

     $ sed 's/pat/b\
     c/' <<<'a pat d'